-Subject Detail Delegated Delegated to: by: Community Right to Bid - Assets of Community To manage the application process for Assets of Community Value in accordance with Council policy.
+Subject Detail Delegated by: Delegated to: Community Right to Bid - Assets of Community To manage the application process for Assets of Community Value in accordance with Council policy.
 Executive [Head of Planning & Regeneration] Value To assess and decide compensation claims.
 Executive [Head of Planning & Regeneration]